bmenrigh/aoc_2025/README.md

 ## Day 04: \*\*

 **Count items in grid with fewer than 4 neighbors.
-Later, see how many items can be removed based on their neighbors, where removable of an item, may make a previously unremovable one now removable.**
+Later, see how many items can be removed based on their neighbors, where removable of an item may make a previously unremovable one become removable.**

 Part 2 can be done efficiently by removing an item, and then updating cached neighbor counts only for its 8 neighbors.
 Once updated, then only checking if any of those 8 neighbors can now be removed.
 Since removal criteria is localized, the effect of removal is also localized, and this keeps the amount of checking after changes low.

 Part 1: `16 ms`

 Part 2: `29 ms`

+## Day 05: \*\*

+**Take list of given numerical ranges like 3-4, 6-10, 7-12, and another list of number, check if the numbers are in the ranges.
+Later, find the total span of all the ranges (overlaps not counted).**

+I did not see an efficient way to do part 1 without first merging overlapping ranges.
+Once all the ranges are coalesced, binary search can quickly find which range a number may be in.
+To my surprise, this merging effort ended up instantly solving part 2 which makes the code to my part 1 substantially longer than part 2.

+Part 1: `9 ms`

+Part 2: `9 ms`